 The child minder provides a good variety of activities which the children enjoy and find interesting.
-She respects the children in her care and the decisions they make.
+She respects the children in her care and encourages them to make their own decisions.
 Children remain safe and healthy because the child minder has a good understanding of her responsibilities enjoys caring for the children, and her knowledge of their families enhance their overall well-being.